andresaraujo/react_notes/README.md

-A simple TODO/Notes example
+A react example of a notes appliction using redux

 Todo:
-- better layout
+- Better layout
-- user redux for app state management
+- ~~Use redux for app state management~~